Recovering the geometry of a flat spacetime from background radiation: Stability of the frequency function

-In this section we investigate the stability of the intensity function.
+In this section we investigate the stability of the frequency function.
 Given a sequence of domains of dependence $D_n$ that converges to $D$ and an observer $(p,v)$ in $D$, then $(p,v)$ is also an observer in $D_n$ for $n$ sufficiently large.
-Let $\rho^n_v$ be the intensity function for $D_n$ as seen by the observer $(p,v)$ and $\rho$ the associated intensity function for $D$.
-We will investigate under which conditions the intensity functions $\rho_v^n$ converge to the intensity function $\rho$.
+Let $\rho^n_v$ be the frequency function for $D_n$ as seen by the observer $(p,v)$ and $\rho$ the associated frequency function for $D$.
+We will investigate under which conditions the frequency functions $\rho_v^n$ converge to the frequency function $\rho$.

 We will first show by a counterexample in subsection \ref{ssc:example} that in general there is no convergence even in the weak sense.
 However, we identify a subclass of domains of dependence, called domains of dependence with a flat boundary, which includes the interesting examples.
 In subsection \ref{ssc:flat} we prove that the convergence holds for these domains.
 In subsection \ref{ssc:coverings} we will then prove that universal coverings of MGHFC spacetimes in dimension 2+1 are contained in this class.
-As in the previous subsection, it is advantageous to work with the intensity functions $\iota_v$ and $\iota^n_v$ introduced there.
+As in the previous subsection, it is advantageous to work with the frequency functions $\iota_v$ and $\iota^n_v$ introduced there.